dyegoe/devops-challenge/README.md

 ### Ansible

-As mention in the premisses, make sure that you have the Ansible AWS plugin
+As mention in the premisses, make sure that you have the Ansible AWS plugin.

 ```txt
 ansible-galaxy collection install amazon.aws